-When you have a large network, you will already know someone who can help or who is looking for an intern.
+Whether you’re looking for paid or unpaid internships with no experience, networking is a great way to do it.
 That means that once you get the word out that you’re looking for an internship, you’ll automatically be on that primary list of potential interns.

 Whether you’re looking for paid internships with no experience, or non-paid no-experience internships, networking is a great way to do it.
 Let’s say you get the opportunity to meet a company’s CEO or recruitment chair through a club speaker presentation night or through an internship fair.
 Stay back after their presentation to ask them questions about their job, and to ask for some advice.
 By taking the initiative and speaking to them first, you are creating a network with someone directly in your field, which means you can call upon this network when it comes to your own internship search.
 Though they may not be the ones to provide you with the internship, they may know someone who knows someone who is offering one.
 So, go ahead, start making acquaintances, start attending more events, and start adding people on LinkedIn.
 You never know when you can get lucky.